Nissan Armada years to avoid — most common problems

 Drivers had to file a lawsuit against Nissan as the problem became a widespread nuisance.
 In 2014, they won the case, with Nissan reimbursing drivers between $20 to $800 for their troubles.

 Some Nissan Armada models prove to be a good bargain.
 However, there are some you should avoid entirely despite any offer you may get for them.
-These Nissan Armada years you should avoid are given below.
+If you are wondering what are the worst Nissan Armada years, the worst Armada years are 2008 and 2017, but here’s a complete list:

 First-generation Armada (2004-2006 and 2008 model years)